-- Based on the Enforcement Policy, when the MML identifies permittee violations of NRC or license requirements that could result in escalated enforcement (SL III, SLII, or SL I), the facts related to the case are provided to the appropriate NRC Regional MML Project Manager (PM). - 2.
-An MML is an NRC licensee.
+- Based on the Enforcement Policy, when the MML identifies permittee violations of NRC or license requirements that could result in escalated enforcement (SL III, SLII, or SL I), the facts related to the case are provided to the appropriate NRC Regional MML Project Manager (PM). - An MML is an NRC licensee.
 Reports and notifications, as described in the regulations, must be made to NRC within the time frames specified in the regulation (e.g., 20.2201 Reports of theft or loss of material).
 Reports and notifications from permittees to the MML do not fulfill the responsibility of reporting to NRC. - 3.
 The outcome of any NRC enforcement action against the MML depends, among other things, on appropriate corrective actions implemented at the permittee level; therefore, the MML is expected to ensure that permittees provide corrective actions appropriate to their violations.
-Additionally, if the MML licensee's performance history has indicated a failure to take steps to prevent recurrence of violations at other permittees, consideration may be given to the need for NRC to request this
+Additionally, if the MML licensee's performance history (i.e., history is considered against MML actions only, not the actions of each separate permittee) has indicated a failure to take steps to prevent recurrence of violations at other permittees, consideration may be given to the need for NRC to request this additional information from the licensee for further consideration of any corrective action credit and/or discretion not to cite the MML.

-- additional information from the licensee for further consideration of any corrective action credit and/or discretion not to cite the MML. - 4.
-The MML may take whatever enforcement action it deems appropriate against its permittee for violations of NRC regulations, license conditions, or conditions of the permit.
+4. The MML may take whatever enforcement action it deems appropriate against its permittee for violations of NRC regulations, license conditions, or conditions of the permit.
 However, the MML may not issue a civil penalty to its permittee.